dafky2000/tokesocial_proposals/README.md

 * You can [submit a new proposal](https://github.com/dafky2000/tokesocial_proposals/issues/new).
 * You can also read about the [TokeSocial District Proposal Format](tdp/0000.md) and submit a formal request for it.

-## TDP: Decentraland Specifications Proposals
+## TDP: TokeSocial Specifications Proposals

-A repository that serves as a source of technical information about the protocols involved within Decentraland.
+A repository that serves as a source of technical information about the features and activities involved with TokeSocial

 ### Current TDPs

-* [TDP0000](tdp/0000.md): The TokeSocial District Proposal Format
+* [TDP0000](tdp/0000.md): TokeSocial District Proposal Format

 ### Wishlist